Do Jews Deny Jesus?

 “Those who know, don’t say, and those who say, don’t know.”

 Christianity, as a man-made religion, claims that there is no greater thing a person can do than to believe and profess that Jesus is god and lord.
 Not only that, but this belief is so crucial that it is the only real way to ensure salvation and an eternal life of bliss.
-If one does not believe this about Jesus, one not only risks, but most likely deserves eternal punishment and torment, G-D forbid.
-It logically follows from this that nothing could be worse or more damnable than to deny that Jesus is lord.
+If one does not believe this about Jesus, one not only risks, but most likely “deserves” eternal punishment and torment (G-d forbid).
+It logically follows from this that nothing could be worse or more damnable than to deny Jesus.

 But what is actually, truly denying Jesus?
 Is it denying who he is, when you don’t really know who he actually was, but loving everything he loved and doing what he did?
-Or is denying Jesus believing that he was god and lord, but not doing the things he himself did and not loving what he loved?
+Or is denying Jesus believing that he was god and lord, but not doing the things he himself did and not loving what he loved (the religious hypocrisy that he so loathed)?

 Is living according to all of Jesus’ words and desires, even without knowing that’s what you’re doing, denying Jesus?
 Or is it really denying Jesus to know what Jesus said, to claim it is divine utterance, and yet to pick-and-choose from Jesus’ words what is expedient to live by and what is not?